mcneel/wikidata/README.md

 sudo /etc/init.d/lighttpd force-reload
 ```
 - Point your browser to the public IP address for this server.
 If everything works :beer:
 - If you're happy with the results, change the Elastic IP associated with the Wiki to point at the server instance you just launched.
+The elastic IP exists in the VPC->Elastic IP control panel.
+-